lomudi/artigan/README.md

 At first, we have tried to run the model training for higher resolution of 512x512 (8 running blocks) on a server GPU, getting into a server timeouts.
 Running it locally enables to avoid the server timeouts, but we had to stop the running session at some point.

-When we are comparing the results of the two training sessions we have run, we can see the importance of a big and rich dataset.
+When we are comparing the results of the two training sessions we have run, and arrived to an image output, we can see the importance of a big and rich dataset.
 Although we didn't get to high-resolution images in our training sessions, we can see the training results of the "full dataset" include much "richer" images than the "Pablo Picasso dataset" training.

 ## Run it locally